ironhack-labs/lab-javascript-chronometer/readme.md

 **This lab is primarily split into two main parts**:

 - Part 1: the logic (which you will be adding to the `javascript/chronometer.js` file).
-- Part 2: the DOM manipulation. so we can visually represent and showcase the previously written logic (the code you will add in the `javascript/index.js`).
+- Part 2: the DOM manipulation, so we can visually represent and showcase the previously written logic (the code you will add in the `javascript/index.js`).

-It is **mandatory** for you to use the following:

-- The [`setInterval()`](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval) method to update the chronometer on each second.
-- A class to create a JavaScript object that encapsulates all the `Chronometer` functionalities.
+Your solution will require the usage of the `setInterval` and `clearInterval` globally available methods.

-`setInterval` is a method available on the global scope.
-It can be called with a function as first argument and a number of milliseconds as the second argument.
+`setInterval` can be called with a function as first argument and a number of milliseconds as the second argument.
 It will run said function every number of milliseconds that you passed it.

 When called, `setInterval` returns a number that can be used to identify the _interval_ that was initialized.
 That same interval can later be stopped by running `clearInterval` and passing it the id of the interval we want to interrupt.